-Table 1-5 User Environment Configuration for Oracle Grid Infrastructure ----------- ---
+Table 1-5 (Cont.)
+User Environment Configuration for Oracle Grid Infrastructure

-Check Task Determine root privilege delegation option for installation During installation, you are asked to run configuration scripts as the root user.
+Check Task Configure the Oracle Software Owner Environment Configure the environment of the oracle or grid user by performing the following tasks: Set the default file mode creation mask (umask) to 022 in the shell startup file.
+Set the DISPLAY environment variable.
+Determine root privilege delegation option for installation During installation, you are asked to run configuration scripts as the root user.
 You can either run these scripts manually as root when prompted, or during installation you can provide configuration information and passwords using a root privilege delegation option.
-To run root scripts automatically, select Automatically run configuration scripts . during installation.
+To run root scripts automatically, select Automatically run configuration scripts. during installation.
 To use the automatic configuration option, the root user credentials for all cluster member nodes must use the same password.
 Use root user credentials Provide the superuser password for cluster member node servers. • Use sudo sudo is a UNIX and Linux utility that allows members of the sudoers list privileges to run individual commands as root.
 Provide the user name and password of an operating system user that is a member of sudoers, and is authorized to run sudo on each cluster member node.
 To enable sudo, have a system administrator with the appropriate privileges configure a user that is a member of the sudoers list, and provide the user name and password when prompted during installation.